apsarab08/blood-group-prediction/README.md

 3. Install Required Dependencies

-Create a requirements.txt file in the project root and add:
+Create a requirements.txt file in the project root and include the following packages:

 Flask
 tensorflow